Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - 7k first time 7 out of 10 sentences resemble modern english
 - from end, 24500 first time all 10 are meaning full, checked every 500, starting from 25000

+gpt2-concat-len-16k-punc-dot:
+- there's a lot of mismatch between the meaning of the sent and punctuation mark in aochildes
+- experiment to see if fixing that helps

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh